marufke1/Linux-DEVOPS-Commands/README.md

 - SHUTDOWN = Terminate the machine.
 - YUM/APT =  Updating the machine and installing the packages for the machine ex- (yum install update -y | yum install git -y).
 - USERADD =  Create a newuser (ex- useradd x | cat/etc/passwd).
-- PASSWD =   Create a passwrod for the user.
+- PASSWD =   Create a passwrod for the user (ex- passwd x)
 - SU USER =  Switch between of the users.
 - GROUPADD = Create gorup (ex- groupadd devops | cat/etc/group).
 - USER DELETE / GROUP DELETE = Delete user and groups.
 - CHMOD = Allows to change the permission for the file and directoreies.
 There are 3 levels of permission like user, group and others.
 It contains read = 4 , write =2, and excute level permission =1 for the file and directories. (ex- chmod 777 linuxfile.text) means this file has read, write, and execute permission for user group and others level.
-- CHOWN = Change the user ownership for the file and directories.
+- CHOWN = Change the user ownership for the file and directories (chown xxx linuxfile.txt)
-- CGGRP = Change the group permission for the file and directories.
+- CGGRP = Change the group permission for the file and directories (chgrp xxx linuxfile.txt)
 - TAR =  Compress multiple files together ex- (tar - cvzf devops.tar.gz devops | ex- extract- tar -xvzf devops.tar.gz devops).
 - AWK = Allows to print any specific line or column of the content from the file. (ex- awk '{print $1, $5}' linuxfile.txt).
 - SED = Allows to replace the keyword of the content from the file also can overwriiten the content within the file ex - (sed 's/devops/cloud/' linuxfile.txt) | (sed 's/devops/cloud/' linuxfile.txt >> linuxfile.txt)